mars-planet/mars_city/servers/body_tracker_ms/doc/tangotest.rst

 After having installed the operating system, setup all drivers needed to use the machine in the right way.

-Furthmore, it is assumed the the `Instructions for setting up a MS Windows machine for running body tracking <https://eras.readthedocs.org/en/latest/servers/body_tracker_ms/doc/setup.html>` have been read and used before of all.
+Furthermore, it is assumed that [1] has been read and used before of all.

 Version of Ubuntu
 =================